-For Little man in particular the Crazy Soap bath time fun soap was really enjoyed.
+For Little man, in particular, the Crazy Soap bath time fun soap was really enjoyed.
 This pliable foam soap can be shaped and even bounced (no seriously this stuff does actually bounce).
 As we are a family who engages in lots of sensory activity we would normally use shaving foam for this type of play.
-However Crazy Soap has a much firmer texture and is more easily moulded into various shapes making it much more fun to play with.
+However, Crazy Soap has a much firmer texture and is more easily molded into various shapes making it much more fun to play with.
 Plus this has a PH balanced formula to gently cleanse and moisturise delicate skin which all of my children have.
 We tried the Glorious Green and Original White which for me smelt very fresh and clean.
-Some wash products are far to over powering for little man but this was just right.
+Some wash products are far too overpowering for little man but this was just right.

 So there you have it.
 At long last some fabulous bath products that are really great for all children including those that have difficulty with sensory processing.

 Crazy Soap isn’t the cheapest of kids bath ranges available but in my view there are certainly not the most expensive either.
 Crazy Soap Products range from around £2-£3 and are available in most big name stores and supermarkets such as Tescos and Sainsburys.